PeytonNash/adsp_32014_final/README.md

    - Alternative to MCMC that approximates the posterior using optimization
    - Faster and more scalable, good for large datasets
    - Uses a multivariate Gaussian to approximate the posterior

-Because BPMF operates directly on observed listening data with Bayesian priors, no pretrained models are necessary.
-We implemented BPMF using **PyMC**.

 ---